Sid Hartman

 Sidney Hartman (March 15, 1920 – October 18, 2020) was an American sports journalist for the Minneapolis Star Tribune and the WCCO 830 AM radio station.
-For 20 years, he was also a panelist on the weekly television program Sports Show with Mike Max, which aired Sunday nights at 9:30 p.m. on WUCW 23 in the Twin Cities metro area.
+For 20 years, he was also a panellist on the weekly television program Sports Show with Mike Max, which aired Sunday nights at 9:30 p.m. on WUCW 23 in the Twin Cities metro area.
 He continued writing for the Star Tribune until his death in 2020.

 Early life

-Hartman was born at Maternity Hospital on Glenwood Avenue in Minneapolis, Minnesota, on March 15, 1920.
+Sidney Hartman was born at Maternity Hospital on Glenwood Avenue in Minneapolis, Minnesota, on March 15, 1920.
 He grew up in a Jewish family in north Minneapolis.
 His father, Jack Hechtman, was born in Russia and immigrated to the United States at age 16, changing his name to Hartman after he arrived.
 Sid Hartman's mother, Celia Weinberg, immigrated to the United States from Latvia at age nine.
 Both his parents died in 1972.

 Jack Hartman could neither read nor write and suffered from alcoholism.
 He made his living by driving a delivery truck, primarily making furniture deliveries.
 Celia Hartman owned an apparel store on the north side of Minneapolis and also did the bookkeeping for Jack Hartman's delivery business.
 The family moved frequently, living first at a home on Aldrich Avenue, then at a home on Humboldt Avenue, and later at homes in the 700 block of Irving Avenue.

 Hartman attended Talmud Torah Jewish School from age 10 to 14, before enrolling at Minneapolis North High School.
 He began selling newspapers at age nine.
 As a teenager, he developed the use of newspaper boxes, where customers would pay for newspapers on the honor system by leaving coins in a change box.

 Hartman attended Minneapolis North High School but dropped out his junior year when he received a lucrative news run for delivering the Minneapolis Tribune.
 In 1941, he lost his Tribune news run when the Des Moines newspaper magnate John Cowles Sr. bought the Tribune Company.
 For a brief time, Hartman became a vacuum salesman, but the occupation did not suit him.
 In his autobiography, Hartman conceded that he was "the world's worst vacuum cleaner salesman."
 After Pearl Harbor, Hartman attempted to enlist in the United States military during World War II but was rejected because of his asthma.

 In the early 1940s, Hartman got a key break from Louie Mohs, the circulation manager of the Minneapolis Times.
 Mohs gave him the Times news run for downtown Minneapolis, which paid well and got Hartman out of the vacuum business.
 In 1944 Hartman got an even bigger break when Mohs recommended him to Times sports editor and columnist Dick Cullum, who was looking for a sports desk intern.
 Cullum hired Hartman, the beginning of a sports writing career that would last over 75 years.